This text is translated into Russian by google automatic human level neural machine.

-At one time I was haunted for many years by one, quite private question from the history of the Far East: why the Japanese interventionists, controlling the region, having here quite distinct legitimacy (both the zemstvo council in Vladivostok and the Ataman Semenov's government were supporters of their presence), absolutely calmly left this territory?
+At one time, for many years I was haunted by one, quite a private question from the history of the Far East: why the Japanese interventionists, controlling the region, possessing quite intelligible legitimacy here (both the zemstvo government in Vladivostok and the government of Ataman Semyonov were supporters of their presence), quite calmly left this territory?
 After all, there were a lot of them, from 70 to 100 thousand soldiers.
-This is much more than the entire population of the region could have exposed.
-But the enemies were not all.
-Yes, and the advancing red armies near Baikal felt aspired to leave these places forgotten by God, because they were planning a war with Poland, and even Vrangel was quite comfortable sitting in the Crimea.
-Consequently, the Red forces did not represent a special threat.
-So why?
+This is much more than the entire population of the region could exhibit.
+But not all were opponents.
+And the advancing Red armies near Lake Baikal perceptibly tried to leave these places forgotten by God, since they were planning a war with Poland, and Wrangel was still quite comfortably sitting in Crimea.
+Consequently, the Red troops did not pose a particular threat.
+Then why?

-Even earlier the Far East was abandoned by the US military, whose task was not so much to control the territory as to restrain the appetites of the Japanese allies.
-And again - why?
-The answer was simple enough, albeit unexpected: the Americans stopped fearing that the Land of the Rising Sun would gain control over this territory, and the Japanese themselves became convinced of the senselessness of seizing the Far East.
-And the reason for this was not only military confrontation.
-Attempts by partisans or the people's revolutionary army of the DDA to conduct regular military operations against the Japanese troops ended pitifully.
-The problem is in space.
+Even earlier, the American military left the Far East, whose task was not so much to control the territory as to curb the appetites of the Japanese allies.
+And again why?
+The answer turned out to be quite simple, albeit unexpected: the Americans ceased to fear that the Land of the Rising Sun would gain control over this territory, and the Japanese themselves became convinced of the senselessness of seizing the Far East.
+And the reason for this was not only the military confrontation.
+Attempts by partisans or the People's Revolutionary Army of the FER to conduct regular military operations against the Japanese troops ended in failure.
+The problem is space.

 In order to retain and control this huge territory, receiving from this at least some dividends, you need to spend so much that the profitability of this enterprise is questionable.
 It is necessary to maintain a mass of officials, power resources (troops), to maintain communications, to supply resources to the region from outside, so that all these people can simply feed, clothe, provide the most necessary.
 And here there is enough of the slightest force countermeasures or even ordinary sabotage, so that an attempt to take control of the rich Far East would result in an economic catastrophe.